How are galaxies assigned to halos? Searching for assembly bias in the SDSS galaxy clustering: Results and Discussion

 Figure \ref{fig:ic} shows the comparison between the BIC and AIC scores for the model with assembly bias and the model without assembly bias.
-We note that the model without assembly bias is still preferable by the galaxy clustering observations.
-That is, although some improvements to fitting the clustering data can be achieved as a result of using a more complicated occupation model, these improvements are not significant enough to justify the use of a more complicated model that takes assembly bias into account.
+The more complex decorated HOD model is favored by the information criteria if $\Delta$IC$<0$, and strongly favored if $\Delta$IC$<-5$.
+With the exception of the $M_{\rm r}<-20.5$ sample, the model without assembly bias is still preferred by both information criteria.
+Although including assembly bias improves the fit to the observed clustering, overall these improvements are not enough to justify adding the extra assembly bias parameters to the model.

-We note that both AIC and BIC scores improve in the luminosity-threshold samples for which, we have tighter constraints over the central assembly bias parameter.
-In particular, the model with assembly bias deliver \emph{only} \emph{slightly} lower AIC scores for the $M_{\rm r}<-18, -20$ samples.
-This supports our intuition that AIC and BIC penalize unconstrained parameters.
-Also note that, the difference between both BIC and AIC scores are marginal.